HealthRex/CDSS/scripts/DevWorkshop/ReadMe.GoogleCloudDevEnvironment.txt

 		    git clone https://github.com/HealthRex/CDSS.git

-  - How to upload and download files to your compute instance (i.e., SCP)
+  - How to upload and download files to your compute instance (i.e., SCP) ????Teaching point here is, how do you get files uploaded and downloaded from the compute instance.
+Use both the web GUI And the command-line options as examples???

   	- Using SSH/Web Browser client
+  		???More relevant than downloading files, would be show how to upload and download???
   		- Top right corner of window has a Gear icon with a Upload and Download file option
       - ("/home/yourUserName/CDSS/scripts/DevWorkshop/ReadMe.GoogleCloudDevEnvironment.txt")

+    - Using gcloud / command-line
+	      gcloud compute scp yourLocalFile.txt <instance-name>:/home/yourID/yourRemoteFileCopy.txt

+         (where instance-name is the name of your instance)

   - Python Modules and Exporting PythonPath to use medinfo module (linux)
+      - Python code uses "import" of code packages and modules to reuse components, but then your Python interpreter needs to know where to find these modules...
       - The import statement combines two operations; it searches for the named module, then it binds the results of that search to a name in the local scope.
       - When a module is first imported, Python searches for the module in the current path and if found, it creates a module object 1, initializing it.
       - If the named module cannot be found, a ModuleNotFoundError is raised.
       - Python can look for modules in the PYTHONPATH
-      - use (can use 'pwd' to get path attributes [your_directory])
+      - use (can use 'pwd' to get path attributes [your_directory]) ???Make clear that this is a shell command (as opposed to Python interpeter command)

             export PYTHONPATH=/[your_directory]/CDSS/

-      - then type in 'python' in the command line to open the python shell python
+      - then type 'python' of 'python3' in the command line to open the Python interpreter depending on which version of Python being used python
       - import medinfo to confirm you can import the CDSS modules
              >>> import medinfo